v-pun215/eClient/README.md

 Simultaneously, I'm also working on a new website, which looks epic.

 Anyways, a good, big update is coming soon.
 If you want to send suggestions, write some in Issues.

+ > Update: I'm caught up with exams at the moment, the update will be delayed till mid-October.
 <h1 align="center">eClient</h1>

 ![260288489-08c52dcf-a60a-4e62-8350-7257f2cdcca4-modified](https://github.com/v-pun215/eClient/assets/67716965/1d990031-e88f-4956-a086-54b5b047e5ef)